Helping Hospitlaized Patients Order Meals

-Project Scope
+Project Overview

 This is a case study for an app I designed as part of the Google UX Design Professional Certificate online course.